 Part Three: The OTA Antenna for TV Channels

 For that, there’s over-the-air (OTA) TV.
-For folks lucky enough to live in populated areas, most of the main TV channels are wonderfully available absolutely free, without a cable subscription.
+For folks lucky enough to live in populated areas, most of the main digital TV channels are wonderfully available absolutely free, without a cable subscription.
 All you need is a digital antenna and you’re good to go.
-The AmazonBasics ultra thin indoor HDTV antenna is a great choice for getting OTA TV.

-It has a 35-mile range with options for either larger or smaller ranges depending on what’s needed for your location.
+The Wineguard 5500a HDTV antenna is a great choice for receiving digital tv channels over the air.
+It has a 50-60-mile range and customers even report up to 70.
 You can get ABC, CBS, NBC, PBS and Fox (and maybe more) in HD and it supports a large & stunning 1080p quality video.

-I’m not going for an antenna to put up in my attic. 🙂 The antenna that I actually settled on is the Clearstream2v.
-It’s a 60 mile range antenna that you can use indoor or outdoor.
+I’m not going for an antenna to put up in my attic, hang on my window or put in back of my tv. 🙂 The antenna that I actually settled on is the Clearstream2v.
+It’s a 60 plus mile range antenna that you can use indoor or outdoor.
 It’s really compact and the wife even let me put it outside and didn’t care!
 You can see my full review of it here.
-Next up is the Winegard Flatwave FL5500a that I would highly recommend.
-Here is why.

 Part Four: The DVR (Without Subscription) for Recording TV